WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 General Structure
 ^^^^^^^^^^^^^^^^^

-The general structure of the “namelist.input” file is as follows:
+The general structure of the “namelist.input” file is as follows.

 ::